plantanapp/documentation/docs/entities.md

 ### `Property Types`

 When you create an Entity, you need to define the properties of the Entity.
-Plant an App always adds five built-in properties for each Entity including ID, CreateBy, CreatedDate, LastModifiedBy, and LastModifiedDate.
-You add **Custom Properties** to define your Entity and you need to specify the **Type** for each property.
-In the property selection dialogue, you will see three sections.
-They are **Primitive**, **Entities**, and **List of Entities**.
+Plant an App adds five built-in properties for each Entity: ID, CreateBy, CreatedDate, LastModifiedBy, and LastModifiedDate.
+You add **Custom Properties** to define your Entity and specify the **Type** for each property.
+You will see three sections in the property selection dialogue: **Primitive**, **Entities**, and **List of Entities**.

 #### `Primitive Properties`